 Anxiety affects over 47% of the Canadian population but it is also one of the least understood illnesses.
 Having an anxiety disorder. is something that many people struggle to maintain control over while trying to understand the effects it has on their physical and mental well-being.

 I used to get called crazy, nuts, or that I was having a mental breakdown because anxiety would completely render me helpless.
-Here are some of the symptoms of anxiety.
+But people don’t understand, especially when they don’t know the symptoms of anxiety, why and how it comes about.

 Symptoms of Anxiety